All Products

 • The BatchGetRow operation uses the same parameter configurations for all rows.
 For example, if the ColumnsToGet parameter is set to [colA], only the value of the colA column is read from all rows.

-• You can call the BatchGetRow operation to read a maximum of 100 rows at a time.
+• You can call the BatchGetRow operation to read up to 100 rows at the same time.

 Parameters

-For more information, see the Parameters section of this topic.
+For more information, see the Parameters for reading a single row of data section of this topic.

 The following sample code provides an example on how to configure the version conditions, columns to read, and filters to read 10 rows of data.